taichoup/rhythm/README.md

 ### `pnpm run deploy`

-publishes to [https://taichoup.github.io/rhythm](https://taichoup.github.io/rhythm) through the gh-pages branch and lib.
+(the shorthand `pnpm deploy` is reserved, so we have to use "run" for this commmand).
+Publishes to [https://taichoup.github.io/rhythm](https://taichoup.github.io/rhythm) through the gh-pages branch and lib.
 See [this article](https://dev.to/kathryngrayson/deploying-your-cra-react-app-on-github-pages-2614) for more info on how this works.